-- 6. Opt For Additional Screening: If you feel strongly that you don’t want your milk container opened, let the TSA agent know.
-They can do alternative screenings in lieu of opening and testing your milk, though be advised that it will take longer and be more invasive.
+- 6. Opt For Additional Screening: If you strongly don’t want your milk container opened, tell the TSA agent.
+They can do alternative screenings instead of opening and testing your milk, though it will take longer and be more invasive.

-Evaluate both your travel conditions as well as your accommodations at your final destination.
-Choose the pump that fits your lifestyle and meets your needs best.
+Evaluate both your travel conditions as well as accommodations at your final destination.
+Choose a pump which fits your lifestyle and needs.

-Figure out the biggest threat of milk spoilage while on your trip and choose the storage method that will best combat it.
+Figure out the biggest threat of milk spoilage while on your trip and choose the storage method to best combat it.
 If you’ll be spending hours driving through desert heat, a plug-in car cooler may be your best bet.

 3. Do Your Research

-Spend some time researching the things you need to make things go as smooth as possible.
+Spend time researching the things you need to ensure a smooth process.

 - Call your destination and see whether a refrigerator is available to you.